-We also added a few additional affiliate income streams to the mix this quarter, Epidemic Sound being the big one!
-We get all the music for our YouTube videos through Epidemic Sound.
-It's so hard to find good music for YouTube videos.
-Kara used to waste hours of her life searching for music, now she has a huge library of royalty free songs to choose from!
-We love the service, so we’re telling everyone about it, and we’re getting paid to do it!
+We get all the music for our videos through Epidemic Sound.
+It's really hard to find good music for YouTube videos.
+Kara used to waste hours of her life searching for music, and now she has a huge library of quality royalty-free songs to choose from!

 If you need music for YouTube videos, click here to check out Epidemic Sound!